Jiaxi-Wu-Dev/studynotes/Java Notes 2021.md

     Primitive data types - includes byte, short, int, long, float, double, boolean and char Non-primitive data types - such as String, Arrays and Classes (you will learn more about these in a later chapter)

+Even though there are many numeric types in Java, the most used for numbers are int (for whole numbers) and double (for floating point numbers).
+However, we will describe them all as you continue to read.

 Java Syntax
 ![](/assets/images/2021-07-26-16-07-00.png)